Frequently Asked Questions About Therapy

 Open FAQ Accordion

-If you don’t trust your own decisions, you’re not alone.
-Self-trust can weaken over time, especially if your needs or instincts haven’t always been supported.
+If you don't trust your own decisions, you're not alone.
+Self-trust can weaken over time, especially if your needs or instincts haven't always been supported.
 Therapy creates space to reconnect with your internal sense of knowing, so decisions feel more grounded and less overwhelming.
-You can learn more about our approach on the Therapy page.
+You can learn more on our Self-Esteem Therapy page.

 Why do relationships feel harder than they should?